CurveDocs/curve-docs/docs/scrvusd/RewardsHandler.md

 <script src="/assets/javascripts/contracts/scrvusd/rewards-handler.js"></script>
 <script src="https://cdn.jsdelivr.net/npm/web3@1.5.2/dist/web3.min.js"></script>

-The `RewardsHandler` contract handles the crvUSD rewards distribution to `Savings crvUSD (scrvUSD)`.
-The contract takes snapshots of the ratio of crvUSD deposited into the Vault compared to the total circulating supply of crvUSD and computes the time-weighted average of this ratio to decide on the amount of rewards to "ask for" from the `FeeSplitter`.
+The `RewardsHandler` contract manages the distribution of crvUSD rewards to `Savings crvUSD (scrvUSD)`.
+The contract takes snapshots of the ratio of crvUSD deposited into the Vault relative to the total circulating supply of crvUSD to calculate a time-weighted average of this ratio to determine the amount of rewards to request from the `FeeSplitter`.

-???+ vyper "`RewardsHandler.vy`"
+???+ quote "`RewardsHandler.vy`"
     The source code for the `RewardsHandler.vy` contract is available on [:material-github: GitHub](https://github.com/curvefi/scrvusd/blob/main/contracts/RewardsHandler.vy).
-The contract is written using [Vyper](https://github.com/vyperlang/vyper) version `~=0.4`.
+The contract is written in [Vyper](https://github.com/vyperlang/vyper) version `~=0.4`.

     The contract is deployed on :logos-ethereum: Ethereum at [`0xe8d1e2531761406af1615a6764b0d5ff52736f56`](https://etherscan.io/address/0xe8d1e2531761406af1615a6764b0d5ff52736f56).

     The source code was audited by [:logos-chainsecurity: ChainSecurity](https://www.chainsecurity.com/).
-Audit report coming soon.
+The audit report will be available soon.

 ---

-# **General Explanation**
+# **General Explainer**

-The weight in the `FeeSplitter` allocated to scrvUSD is based on the time-weighted average of the ratio of crvUSD deposited into the Vault compared to the total circulating supply of crvUSD.
+The weight allocated to the `RewardsHandler` in the `FeeSplitter` is determined by the time-weighted average of the ratio of crvUSD deposited into the Vault compared to the total circulating supply of crvUSD.
+The weight allocated to the `RewardsHandler` can be permissionlessly distributed as rewards to the `Savings Vault (scrvUSD)` by anyone calling the [`process_rewards`](#process_rewards) function.

-To calculate the time-weighted average of the deposited supply ratio, the `RewardsHandler` makes use of a `TWA module` which takes snapshots of the deposited supply ratio and stores them in a `DynArray` of snapshots.
-Each snapshot contains a ratio value and the timestamp of whem the snapshot was taken.
+To calculate this time-weighted average, the `RewardsHandler` uses a `TWA module` that takes snapshots of the deposited supply ratio and stores them in a `Snapshot` struct.
+All structs are stored in a dynamic array called `snapshots`.
+Each snapshot includes a ratio value and the timestamp at which it was taken.

-Based on these `Snapshots`, a time-weighted average of the deposited supply ratio is calculated.

-*Calling the [`take_snapshot`](#take_snapshot) function will compute and store the supply ratio snapshot the following way:*

-1. Get the circulating supply of crvUSD in circulation.
-Simply calling `crvUSD.totalSupply()` is not possible as there are crvUSD minted to several contracts which are not circulating e.g. unborrowed crvUSD from Controllers, allocated crvUSD for PegKeepers or crvUSD allocated to the [`FlashLender`](../crvusd/FlashLender.md).
-2. Get the supply of crvUSD in the vault by simply calling `crvUSD.balanceOf(vault)`.
-This will also take into account rewards that are not yet distributed.
-3. Compute the supply ratio as:

-    $$\text{SupplyRatio} = \frac{\text{SupplyInVault} \times 10^{18}}{\text{CirculatingSupply}}$$

-4. The supply ratio is then stored in a `DynArray` of snapshots using the `_take_snapshot` function via the `TWA` module.

 ??? quote "Source code for snapshot calculation and storage"